iainplimmer/nggridify2/README.md

 At some point declare and pass in the native JSON object inside the type 'ngGridifyData'.

 ```

+   // Code to be placed in the component that uses the grid.
+   myData = {};

    ngOnInit() {
     this.myData = {
       Title: 'The Grid Title',